Trump Campaign Sues in Nevada to Stop Vegas-Area Vote Count

 Changing operations now would be challenging, Gloria added.

-Ballots are rejected during every election, even under the best of circumstances, and problems could be compounded this year as millions of voters cast mail-in ballots for the first time because of election changes forced by the coronavirus.
+Ballots are rejected during every election, even under the best of circumstances, and authorities nationally say problems could be compounded this year as millions of voters cast mail-in ballots for the first time because of election changes forced by the coronavirus.

 Some ballots typically go uncounted because they arrive too late in the mail, voters forget to sign them or signatures don’t match the one on file at local election offices.